 It’s hard to put into words the way you imagine your firework display to look.
 Here’s our Chorlton Fireworks glossary to help you find exactly what you need to get the effects you want.

-Fireworks are an age-restricted product because they can pose a threat to those who use them so they need to be handled with care.
+Firework laws age-restrict fireworks products because they can pose a threat to those who use them so they need to be handled with care.
 In the UK, the government determines where and by who fireworks can be used by categorising them on their size, impact, and noise levels.
 All fireworks fall into these four categories:

 The rocket is the most well-known firework and, usually, the stereotypical firework icon people think of when they imagine a firework.
 A rocket consists of one shot that launches a shell high into the air which then explodes in a wide arc of multiple flares of light, colour, shimmers, and sparkles that trail slowly downwards.
 Rockets come in all different shapes, colours, and sizes.